-Cathie Glennon is one of Infofit’s long-time personal trainers, as well as an experienced instructor and pharmaceutical technician.
-She has many focuses in her training, from acute rehabilitation cases to elite athletes.
+Cathie Glennon is one of Infofit’s long-time personal trainers, as well as an experienced Personal trainer She has many focuses in her training, from acute rehabilitation cases to elite athletes.
 She has been described by her clients as being incredibly caring, motivational, and innovative in her programming.
-She is currently working to complete her Clinical Exercise Specialist designation.
 You can reach Cathie at [email protected].

 Josh Kelly is a personal trainer and online fitness coach based out of Edmonton, AB.
 He focuses on strength training and breaking down his clients’ mental and physical barriers to help them to embrace and maintain a healthy and active lifestyle for the rest of their lives.
 You can find Josh at puregrittraining.ca or on Instagram @puregrittraining.

 Written by Theresa Faulder, Master’s in English, Certified Personal Trainer, and Infofit fitness blog writer.